Luis Arraez Player Props: Marlins vs. Phillies

 Luis Arraez At The Plate

-- Among the qualified hitters in MLB action, he ranks first in batting average, first in on-base percentage, and 40th in slugging.
+- Among qualified hitters, he ranks first in batting average, while his on-base percentage ranks first and he is 43rd in slugging.

-- Arraez will look to extend his seven-game hitting streak.
-He's batting .381 over the course of his last outings.
+- Arraez is batting .333 during his last games and is on an eight-game hitting streak.

-- In 83.1% of his 83 games this season, Arraez has picked up at least one hit.
-He's also had 35 multi-hit games.
+- Arraez has picked up a hit in 83.3% of his 84 games this season, with more than one hit in 41.7% of those games.

-- In 32.5% of his games this year, Arraez has tallied at least one RBI.
-In 10 of those games (12.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- In 27 games this season (32.1%), Arraez has picked up an RBI, and in 10 of those games (11.9%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.